New Swan Theater

+New Swan Theatre during the 2026 season.

 The New Swan Theater is an outdoor, portable theater that is assembled and disassembled each summer as part of the New Swan Shakespeare Festival, an annual Shakespeare festival at the University of California, Irvine.
 It is a reduced-size replica of Shakespeare's Globe Theatre.

 Construction

 The New Swan Theater was designed by Luke Cantarella, Drama Professor at UCI, and engineered and assembled by Keith Bangs of UC Irvine's Claire Trevor School of the Arts.
 It was built out of recycled materials.

 This circular theater has 15 modular units, each weighing one ton.
 The wood and steel structure is stored in winter to protect it from the weather, and then moved to the university's Gateway Commons in early June for the festival season.

 The New Swan Theater is styled as a mini-Elizabethan theater.
 It is roof-less, with 132 seats on three levels set in the round.
 There are five sets of seats: The Kings row - on the stage itself, the Groundlings - also on the stage, The Queens - first row mezzanine, the Lords - second row mezzanine, and The Heavens - up on the balcony.
 Unlike most theaters, the balcony is directly atop the mezzanine.
 Every seat is close to the stage.